 - 36 reports deemed not applicable

-See those duplicate and informative reports?
-That's the reality of bug hunting.
-Even the best researchers hit duplicates and submit reports that don't quite make the cut.
+See the duplicates and informative reports?
+That’s the reality of bug hunting—even the best researchers hit these limits.

 The Speed Factor

-What's truly wild is that XBOW earned its reputation entirely through recent discoveries.
-No historical buffer.
-No years of accumulated points.
-Just pure quality and impact of findings across multiple program types.
+What’s truly striking is that XBOW earned its reputation entirely through recent discoveries—no historical buffer, no years of points—just pure quality and impact across multiple program types.

 Challenges in XBOW Pentesting and Human Oversight